nickchase/k0s/docs/raspberry-pi4.md

 Aug 18 09:56:04 ubuntu k0s[2720]: 2022/08/18 09:56:04 [INFO] signed certificate with serial number 336800507542010809697469355930007636411790073226
 ```

-When the cluster is up, try to have a look:
+When the cluster is up, have a look:

 ```console
 ubuntu@ubuntu:~$ sudo k0s kc get nodes -owide